Are you an experienced Script Editor? Passionate about Drama? Ready for the opportunity to progress your career? Then this is the role for you!

 It’s really important you have the necessary skills we’re looking for -

-- Significant experience of Drama Script Editing, ideally on a Continuing TV Drama Series
+- Significant experience of Script Editing, ideally on a TV Drama Series

-- You should have significant experience in generating creative ideas and treatments
+- Proven experience in generating creative ideas and treatments

 - Experience of working with new and experienced Writers, as well as a thorough knowledge of script sources and the availability and potential of emerging Talent

-- Used to working well under pressure and to tight deadlines, with strong communication, negotiation, influencing and persuading skills
+- An ability to work well under pressure and to tight deadlines, with strong communication, negotiation, influencing and persuading skills

 - Have an awareness of the financial implications of editorial decisions